Spay Day Sacramento:

 How do I apply?

-We will begin accepting applications for Spay Day 2018 in January 2018.
-In the meantime, please view our list of other low-cost spay/neuter programs in the Sacramento area.
+We are no longer accepting applications for Spay Day.
+Please view our list of other low-cost spay/neuter programs in the Sacramento area.

 How much does Spay Day Sacramento cost?